 - More packing advice >>

-Your clothing should be lightweight, breathable, hand-washable, and quick-drying, preferrably moisture-wicking and non-cotton.
+Your clothing should be lightweight, breathable, hand-washable, and quick-drying, preferably moisture-wicking and non-cotton.
+Layers work best!

 - Short-sleeved shirts

 - Sweater, jacket, windbreaker